mantidproject/mantid/docs/source/tutorials/mantid_basic_course/connecting_data_to_instruments/01_introduction.rst

 -  Render
 -  Pick
--  Mask/Group
+-  Draw
--  Instrument Tree
+-  Instrument

-The display window show the instrument detector coloured according to the integrated counts in a workspace.
-The integration range is adjusted using the data integration slider.
+The display window shows the instrument detector coloured according to the (integrated) counts in a workspace.
+The integration range is adjusted using the data slider at the bottom.

 .. raw:: mediawiki